Disney World Quarantine Rules & Travel Guidance

-United Kingdom citizens have been barred from entering the United States since March 16, with some exceptions–including those with close family members in the US, and certain other limited categories of visas holders such as diplomats.
+United Kingdom citizens are currently barred from entering the United States, with some exceptions–including those with close family members in the US, and certain other limited categories of visas holders such as diplomats.
 The limited categories of people who are allowed entry to the US must self-isolate for 14 days upon arrival.

 It is presently unclear when and how this travel ban will be lifted–it could occur on a country-by-country basis, or a blanket proclamation.
-At present, it is not expected to occur this summer or even early fall, and may not happen until 2021.
+At this point, it is not expected to occur until Summer 2021 at the earliest.

-Exceptions are likely for New Zealand and other countries that have the pandemic under control; the United States is not expected to be one such exception.
+In addition to United States-issued travel bans regarding arrival, Australians are restricted from traveling overseas.
+Exceptions exist for New Zealand and other countries that have the pandemic under control; the United States is not one such exception.

-One such possibility that is under consideration in Japan (a country dependent upon international tourism), is a rapid polymerase chain reaction test prior to travel.
+With vaccine distribution likely to take several months, there are concerns that these non-essential travel bans could last until 2022 if nations don’t come up with ways for people to safely cross borders.
+One such possibility is a rapid polymerase chain reaction test prior to travel.
 Airport testing is a viable option with results possible within 10 minutes, but the degree to which such a system could scale is debatable.
 (Although lack of demand for international travel may render that concern a moot point.)

 In summary, a variety of international travel bans remain in place–by both the United States and other countries–that will make visiting Walt Disney World a non-starter for at least the next few months, if not the remainder of the year.
 Past estimates have pegged international tourists as accounting for 18-22% of all guests to Walt Disney World, so this could be a big blow for park attendance.

-Are you located in the tri-state region or other areas that have quarantines on travelers from Florida?
-Do you expect the travel restrictions to expire in September 2020, be rescinded earlier than that, or extended yet again?
-Do you have plans to visit Walt Disney World this summer or fall?
+Are you located in a state that has quarantines on travelers from Florida?
+How far into 2021 do you expect the travel restrictions to be extended?
+Do you have plans to visit Walt Disney World this spring or summer?
 If you’re an international reader, what’s your expectation regarding travel between your country and the United States?
 Do you agree or disagree with our assessment?
 Other thoughts or concerns?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!